Medical Practice Waiting Room

 - The more televisions in the waiting room, the better.
 If your waiting room has more than one television, feature different channels to offer patients more options.
 Perhaps place one television on sports and another on news or a talk show.

 - With the rise of internet, magazine and newspapers are a dying breed and a lost art.
-The number of magazine subscriptions over the years has gone down, but that doesn’t mean that patients won’t read them if they’re available.
+The number of magazine subscriptions over the years has gone down, but that doesn’t mean that patients won’t read them!
+In fact, patients appreciate having the opportunity to read magazines they may not have access to otherwise.
 Offer a variety magazines in the waiting room such as Time, Newsweek, Sports Illustrated, People Magazine, and The Economist.
 This will help appeal to a broader audience of all ages.

 - iPads have many different uses; kids can play interactive games and adults can browse the internet or read online magazines.
-The best part is they’re compact and usable by kids and adults alike. iPads are expensive.
+The best part about iPads is that they’re compact and usable by kids and adults alike. iPads are expensive and fragile so a sturdy case is encouraged.
 If you’re concerned about security, you can tether them to chairs to make sure they don’t get misplaced or stolen.

-- Free Wifi is essential in the waiting room.
+- Free Wifi is essential in your medical practice’s waiting room.
 People are glued to their cell phones and it’s important for them to remain connected.
 Offering wifi also allows visitors to work on their laptop, if needed.

 - Visitors may need to charge their phone or laptop.
 You don’t want patients fighting over limited outlets in the waiting room.